boyScavedo/jeevan-nvim-setup/README.md

 ```
 - install [git](https://git-scm.com/downloads) for cloning the setup
 # Setting up
-- make sure you back up your old config files from `AppData/Local/nvim` & `AppData/Local/nvim-data` and remove those folders from your appdata
+- make sure you back up your old config files from `AppData/Local/nvim` & `AppData/Local/nvim-data` and remove those folders from your `AppData/Local`
 - run the following code in the terminal
 ```
 git clone https://github.com/boyScavedo/jeevan-nvim-setup.git %LOCALAPPDATA%\nvim